ehrpg/qstar/qstar.md

 For example Mary is a good pilot and thus has 3 dices available and an ability modifier of +3.
-Her ship is under attack, and she wants to deploy counter measures at the right moment, and then make a sharp evasive maneuver.
+Her ship is under attack, and she wants to deploy counter measures at the right moment, and then make a sharp evasive manoeuver.
 As she has three dices, she may make those two actions at the same time.
 The GM decides on a DC of 6 and Mary rolls:
 4 3 6.
 She expends two ability modifiers to make the 4 a success and thus succeeds at the task.